RomanDenysov/consentify/packages/core/README.md

 - `'necessary'` is always `true` and cannot be disabled.
 - The snapshot is invalidated automatically when the policy identity changes (identifier/hash).
+- Client state is cached and subscribers are notified on changes for optimal React performance.

 ### Types